p-iacone88/Password-Generator/README.md

 - Generate passwords of variable lengths (between 8 and 128 characters).
 - Customize password complexity by including lowercase letters, uppercase letters, numbers, and special characters.
-- Simple and intuitive user interface.

-The user color theme of the user interface has been updated to mimic elements of the Google Chrome browser's Dark Theme.
-These changes are marked with comments in the CSS file.
+- Enhanced simple and intuitive user interface.
+The color theme of the user interface has been updated to mimic elements of the Google Chrome browser's Dark Theme.
+These changes can be found in the CSS file clearly marked by comments.

 ## Usage